Azdaroth/Azdaroth.github.io/source/_posts/2014-04-27-you-dont-necessarily-need-gem-for-that-feature.markdown

 ```

 <p>What happens here?
-First off, we set up some dummy classes: DummyModel with <code>name</code> method, two presenters for testing with default presenter and other presenter and two classes, where we include DecentPresenter::Exposable module.
+First off, we set up some dummy classes: DummyModel with <code>name</code> method, two presenters for testing with default presenter and other presenter and two classes, where we include <code>DecentPresenter::Exposable</code> module.
 Why two?
 Just to check that if the object implements <code>view_context</code> method.
 If the <code>view_context</code> method is not implemented, we provide descriptive error.
-Then we test write some tests for a single model / collection and default / custom presenter to check if they are presented.
+Then we write some tests for a single model / collection and default / custom presenter to check if they are presented.
 Let's write some code:</p>

 ``` ruby lib/decent_presenter/exposable.rb